-For centuries the beer has accompanied humanity as a drink that has survived the passage of time, adapting to changes and new trends.
-Costa Rica has been invaded by the fever of artisanal beer, yes, this new trend is competing with traditional beers from both Costa Rica and imported.
-We can also do our own parties and tastings at home, you can become a master brewer and here we are going to take the first steps to learn this ancient art For the first 15 liters of your homemade beer the ingredients that we are going to need are 30 liters of dechlorinated water 4.5 kg of malted barley 25 grams of hops 1 envelope of brewer’s yeast (not yeast bakery) Ok Ready!
-Let us begin
+For centuries, beer has been an important drink which has survived the passage of time, all the while adapting to changes and current trends.
+Costa Rica has caught the fever of artisanal beer, which currently competes with traditional beers from both Costa Rica and from around the world.
+You can host your own parties and tastings at home, and you can become a master brewer yourself.
+Here are the first steps you need to learn this ancient art: For the first 15 liters of your homemade beer, the ingredients that you will need are 30 liters of dechlorinated water 4.5 kg of malted barley 25 grams of hops, and one envelope of brewer’s yeast (not yeast bakery).
+Ok, ready?
+Let’s begin!

 Malt the barley in a large pot, minimally germinating the grains in water after grinding them.
-Attained that, the barley (now, malted) is mixed with hot water, forming a porridge that must be kept in the fire for two hours, at 65 ° C. Once the water is removed, the must is left, a dense, sweet liquid.
+After that, the barley (now, malted) is mixed with hot water, forming a porridge that must be kept hot for two hours, at 65 ° C. Once the water is removed, what remains is the must, a dense, sweet liquid.

 The must must be gushed for an hour and a half.
-Meanwhile, it is added, in parts, the hops, ingredient that aromatizes and gives the desired bitterness to the beer.
+Meanwhile, add, in parts, the hops, the ingredient that aromatizes and gives the desired bitterness to the beer.
 This process also results in the sterilization of the product, which prevents the liquid from being filled with bacteria and undesirable, but not from residues.
 That is why, when the boil is finished, it must be stirred vigorously to facilitate that the residue goes to the bottom of the pot.
-And there they will stay: our beer will be transparent or it will not be anything.
+And there they will stay: Your beer will be transparent or it will not be anything.

 From now on, we must not forget something primordial: the liquid must be treated only with elements and containers disinfected: it will not leave good taste the encounter with bacteria non gratas.
 That is why, and as it is necessary to cool it down or yes (and, moreover, that the product must go from 100 to 20 ° C in the shortest possible time), we will use the serpentine method, which consists of passing the beer through Inside of a coiled copper pipe, cooled with ice.
 Then the yeast is incorporated, which must be moisturized from the previous day.